alfredkam/yakojs/docs/CreatingModules.md

  	- This is used to append the childs to the element object.
  	- elmenetObject: The element can either be an id element object or class element object
  	- childrens: can be a single element or an array of element
- 	- RETURNS this, for chaining
+ 	- RETURNS this (root), for chaining

  - _getNode(nodeName <i>[, boolean]</i>)
  	- This is used to get an exisiting dom element